astrofrog/numtraits/README.md

 >>> s.radius = 4. * ureg.cm
 >>> s.radius = 4. * ureg.s
 ...
-ValueError: radius should be in units convertible to meter
+TraitError: radius should be in units convertible to meter
 ```

 ### quantities Quantity example